backstage/community-plugins/workspaces/confluence/plugins/search-backend-module-confluence-collator/README.md

   auth:
     token: '${CONFLUENCE_TOKEN}'
   spaces: [] # Warning, it is highly recommended to safely list the spaces that you want to index, either all documents will be indexed.
+  query: '' # If your spaces contain documents you don't want to index, you can use a CQL query to more precisely select them.
+This is combined with the spaces parameter above
 ```

 The sections below will go into more details about the Base URL and Auth Methods.